 This breed is so old that very little is known about its history.
 The best historical guess is that a large hairless breed of dog was brought to China, where the Chinese minimized it into a new breed.
-These dogs quickly became famous as the rat exterminators of Chinese ships, much like a Schipperke on Belgian ships.
+These dogs quickly became famous as the rat exterminators of Chinese ships, much like the schipperke breed on Belgian ships.

 The ship-going nature of this breed means that variations of the breed can be found worldwide.
-Europeans noted little hairless dogs—probably Chinese Crested pups—in Africa, Asia, Central America, and South America.
+Europeans noted that there were little hairless dogs—probably Chinese crested pups—throughout Africa, Asia, Central America, and South America.

 A pair of women in the late 1800s brought the breed to popularity in the United States.
 Ida Garrett was a prolific writer and speaker who brought fame and interest to the breed.
 Meanwhile, Debra Woods established a breeding program with well-kept studbooks.